|

 Finding a reasonable place is easy nowadays, especially with the internet.
 You can easily look up

-"hotels" or "bed and breakfast" places on Google and one trick is to include the + sign followed by
+"hotels" or "bed and breakfast" places online and one trick is to include the + sign followed by

-of specific results and so on.
-Most places that do a respectable business now have their own web
+set of specific results and so on.
+Most places that do a respectable amount of business have

-page and list pricing and other options including photographs and galleries of their offerings.
+their own web page and list pricing and other options including photographs and galleries of

-I don't like visiting a place for a week and like staying longer so I can get a better feeling of the
+travel, I don't like visiting a place for a week and like staying longer so I can get a better feeling

 information this way.
 It seemed very cumbersome but the web makes it so much easier.